lscalese/docker-webgateway-sample/README.md

 If you use a self signed certificate, the browser show alert.
 Accept and continue...

 Congrats, you have a Webgateway using https and tls\ssl to communicate with IRIS.

+# Troubleshoot

+## Certificate contains the same serial number as another certificate

+With firefox It could happen when we generate new Authority Certificate

+Delete cert9.db file and restart :
+~/.mozilla/firefox/xktesjjl.default-release/cert9.db